isomerpages/govtech-gobusiness/_FAQ/1e-essentialservices.md

 Premises owners and managers who have employees working within their malls or buildings can designate an area within their premises for these employees to have their meals e.g. part of a food court within a mall.

 For essential service and selected service employees whose work requires them to be on the move e.g. delivery services, transport services, they should return to their office or homes for their meals.
 If this is not practical, they can eat in their vehicles, or in public spaces such as void decks, park benches.
-Workers should observe the following while doing so:
+Employees should observe the following while doing so:
 1. Dine alone and keep a distance of at least one metre from another individual;
 2. Dine quickly and leave the public space in a clean state after they have consumed their meals; and
 3. Carry identification to indicate their employment status as essential service and selected service employees, and provide the identification upon request by Safe Distancing Ambassadors, Enforcement Officers, and police officers.